 One of the primary challenges to gender inclusion in supply chain management is the persistence of traditional gender roles and biases.
-Historically, supply chain operations-especially in logistics, procurement, and manufacturing-have been maledominated fields, with limited representation of leadership positions. women underrepresentation is often reinforced by cultural norms, workplace stereotypes, and hiring biases that favor men for executive roles.
+Historically, supply chain operations-especially in logistics, procurement, and manufacturing-have been maledominated fields, with limited representation of women in leadership positions.
+This underrepresentation is often reinforced by cultural norms, workplace stereotypes, and hiring biases that favor men for executive roles.
 As a result, many women face difficulties in career advancement, limiting their ability to influence strategic decisionmaking in supply chains (Ruel, Fritz, & Subramanian, 2020).